abhra2020-smart/swift/README.md

 Swift is a high-performance system programming language.
 It has a clean and modern syntax, offers seamless access to existing C and Objective-C code and frameworks, and is memory safe by default.
+Swift is a very easy language to learn so you can even teach Swift to children (that is, if they want to learn programming).
+Swift is also a good first language to learn.

-Although inspired by Objective-C and many other languages, Swift is not itself a C-derived language.
+Although inspired by Objective-C and many other languages (like Python), Swift is not itself a C-derived language.
 As a complete and independent language, Swift packages core features like flow control, data structures, and functions, with high-level constructs like objects, protocols, closures, and generics.
 Swift embraces